Contraz/demosys-py/docs/source/quickstart.rst

 Most linux distributions already have at least Python 3.4 installed thought ``python3``.
 See documentation for your distribution on how to install a newer versions.

-It is common to have multiple versions of Python installed on all operating systems.
+It's common to have multiple versions of Python installed on all operating systems.

 Binary Dependencies
 ^^^^^^^^^^^^^^^^^^^

 We use glfw_ for creating an OpenGL context, windows and handling keyboard and mouse events.
-This is done thought the pyGLFW_ package that is a ``ctype`` wrapper over the origonal GLFW api.
+This is done though the pyGLFW_ package that is a ``ctype`` wrapper over the original glfw api.
 You will have to install the actual library yourself.

 We require glfw 3.2.1 or later.